logos

 Answer "No" if you are a National Guard or Reserve enlistee who is on active duty for other than state or training purposes.

-Answer “Yes” (you are a veteran) if you (1) have engaged in active duty (including basic training) in the U.S. Armed Forces, or are a National Guard or Reserves enlistee who was called to active duty for other than state or training purposes, or were a cadet or midshipman at one of the service academies; and (2) were released under a condition other than dishonorable.
-Also answer “Yes” if you are not a veteran now but will be one by June 30, 2024.
+Answer “Yes” (you are a veteran) if you (1) have engaged in active duty (including basic training) in the U.S. Armed Forces or are a National Guard or Reserves enlistee who was called to active duty for other than state or training purposes or were a cadet or midshipman at one of the service academies; and (2) were released under a condition other than dishonorable.

-Answer “No” (you are not a veteran) if you (1) have never engaged in active duty (including basic training) in the U.S. Armed Forces; (2) are currently an ROTC student or a cadet or midshipman at a service academy; (3) are a National Guard or Reserves enlistee activated only for state or training purposes; or (4) were engaged in active duty in the U.S. Armed Forces but released under dishonorable conditions.
+Answer “No” (you are not a veteran) if you (1) are currently serving in the U.S. Armed Forces and will continue to serve through June 30, 2025; (2) have never engaged in active duty (including basic training) in the U.S. Armed Forces; (3) are currently a ROTC student or a cadet or midshipman at a service academy; (4) are a National Guard or Reserves enlistee activated only for state or training purposes; or (5) were engaged in active duty in the U.S. Armed Forces but released under dishonorable conditions."

 Answer “Yes” if at any time since you turned age 13: